SciWilro/cehg16-workshop/README.md

 knowledge about the ethnic or geographic origins of the samples.
 These labels are stored in [1kg_hgdp.lab](/data/panel/1kg_hgdp.lab).

+The scripts admixture_map1.R and admixture_map2.R plot admixture proportions for 1kg samples on the world map.
 #### Questions

 - How would you characterize each of the 7 (or 11) ancestral